 It is crucial to refine the exact definition of our security goal.
-In most shop floors there are hundreds or thousands of assets with their specific vulnerabilities and mitigation solutions.
-Will the segmentation address each asset or a focal point of communication?
-Do we need to consider all the ingress points of data into our shop floor or just some of them?
+In most shop floors there are hundreds or thousands of assets, each with their specific vulnerabilities and mitigation solutions.
+Will the segmentation address each asset, or a focal point of communication?
+Do we need to consider all the data ingress points into our shop floor, or only some of them?
 How do we prioritize the granularity of segmentation?

 How to design the mitigation controls?

-There are a variety of mitigations solutions, but there is only a select few that matches the plant’s (personnel, process and technology) ability to deploy and operate in an optimal way.
-OTORIO strongly advocates deploying preventative technology as a priority, but, sometimes due to shop floor’s constraints, detective controls have better likelihood of achieving a cyber maturity progress.
+There are a variety of mitigations solutions, but there are only a select few that match the ability of the plant (personnel, process and technology) to deploy and operate in an optimal way.
+OTORIO strongly advocates deploying preventative technology as a priority, but sometimes, due to shop floor constraints, detective controls are more likely to achieve cyber maturity progress.

-Choosing the right design and deployment model of the segmentation solution must be customized to the plant’s particularities and limitations.
-An Extra care must be taken in understanding the security personnel capacity and experience and avoiding operations and maintenance overwhelming.
+Choosing the right design and deployment model of the segmentation solution must take into account the specifics of the plant, and its limitations.
+Extra care must be taken to understand the capabilities and experience of security personnel, to avoid overwhelming operations and maintenance.

 The following diagram describes the workflow: